- The largest native snake in the United States is the eastern indigo snake.

-However, none of the snakes caught in the U.S. have reached the supposed maximum size of these snakes, 23 feet long and 200 pounds.
-This invasive species of snake is gigantic next to the eastern indigo snake.
+Few of the snakes caught in the U.S. have reached the supposed maximum size of these snakes, 23 feet long and 200 pounds.
+In 1989, trapper Todd Hardwick caught a 22 foot, 250lb reticulated python that had taken up residence near a south Florida home.
+This invasive species of snake is gigantic compared to the eastern indigo snake.

 As we’ve mentioned, the Burmese python is not native to the United States; they come from Asia.
 It’s believed that they were introduced into the wild by exotic pet owners letting them go or having improper security for the snakes.

 Now, they are a widespread, deadly predator in the Florida Everglades, and they lack a predator to keep their population in check.